-Internal Control Over Financial Reporting
+Internal Control over Financial Reporting

-In planning and performing our audit of the basic financial statements of the Bloomington Fire Department Relief Association as of and for the year ended December, 31, 2008, in accordance with auditing standards generally accepted in the United States of America, we considered the Bloomington Fire Department Relief Association's internal control over financial reporting as a basis for designing our auditing procedures for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Bloomington Fire Department Relief Association's internal control over financial reporting.
-Accordingly, we do not express an opinion on the effectiveness of the Bloomington Fire Department Relief Association's internal control over financial reporting.
+In planning and performing our audit of the basic financial statements of the Bloomington Fire Department Relief Association as of and for the year ended December 31, 2009, in accordance with auditing standards generally accepted in the United States of America, we considered the Bloomington Fire Department Relief Association's internal control over financial reporting as a basis for designing our auditing procedures for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Association's internal control over financial reporting.
+Accordingly, we do not express an opinion on the effectiveness of the Association's internal control over financial reporting.

-A control deficiency exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent or detect misstatements on a timely basis.
-A significant deficiency is a control deficiency, or combination of control deficiencies, that adversely affects the Bloomington Fire Department Relief Association's ability to initiate, authorize, record, process, or report financial data reliably in accordance with generally accepted accounting principles such that there is more than a remote likelihood that a misstatement of the Bloomington Fire Department Relief Association's financial statements that is more than inconsequential will not be prevented or detected by the Bloomington Fire Department Relief Association's internal control over financial reporting.
+A deficiency in internal control over financial reporting exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent or detect and correct misstatements on a timely basis.
+A material weakness is a deficiency, or combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of the Association's financial statements will not be prevented or detected and corrected on a timely basis.